Richard-wv/stress_sighting_hypothesis/README.md

 These methods would help isolate the effect of media exposure from other variables and provide stronger support for or against the hypothesis.

 ---
+>### Key Insights

+- **Modest positive correlation** between lagged stress severity and UFO sighting counts, suggesting that global stress may contribute to increased sightings, but is not the sole factor (R-squared = 0.14).

+- **Media influence appears stronger** in shaping sighting trends, particularly following the 1993 debut of 'The X-Files', and the 1996 release of 'Independence Day' which coincided with a sustained rise in reports.

+- **High-stress years** tend to show higher median sightings compared to low-stress years, though the difference was not statistically significant at the 95% confidence level (p = 0.086).

+- **Cultural and psychological factors likely interact:** neither stress nor media fully explains sighting fluctuations in isolation, pointing toward a multi-factor influence model.

+- **Visual storytelling through the dashboard** enables filtering and comparison by stress levels and media presence, making complex relationships accessible to both technical and non-technical users.

 >### Conclusion
 There is some visual evidence to suggest a relationship between cultural media events and increased UFO sighting reports.
 However, further statistical testing is necessary to move beyond correlation and confidently evaluate causality.